phamtrongngh/aws-challenges/ebs-backup-basic/README.md

-# EBS Volume Management Challenge
+# EBS Backup Basic Challenge

 ## Objectives:
 - Write an app backend server that receives message from clients and save them to a data log file.
 The server should also be able to retrieve the stored messages.